takemaru/graphillion/README.md

 Graphillion is a Python language software package for the manipulation, optimization, and study of a large set of graphs.

-* Python language data structures for a graphset, a large set of graphs
+* Python language data structures for a graphset, a set of graphs
-* Search, optimization, and enumeration on a large graphset
+* Search, optimization, and enumeration on a quite huge graphset
-* Several efficient operations designed for graphsets
+* Fast and efficient implementation extending Python with C/C++
 * Working with existing graph tools like [NetworkX](http://networkx.github.io/)
 * Open source MIT license
 * Well tested: more than 600 unit tests